Not our clients. We have processes that they can use to measure F/A. Guessing with noise is a waste of…

 Where is your noise coming from?
 How much noise is there?
 How much of an issue does the noise present?
 What materials are you going to use to lower the noise levels?
 How are you going to assemble the materials so you do not waste money and ensure you achieve your acoustic goals?

-First you need to know the amount or quantity of noise you are dealing with.
+First you need to know the amount or quantity of noise you are dealing with if you are soundproofing a room.
 To do this, you have to measure the noise.
 That noise number will go a long way to helping you through steps 2-5.
-That number will also assist you in determining what type of material you need to use to minimize the noise levels.
+That number will also assist you in determining what type of material you need to use when soundproofing a room in an apartment.